The domain wall partition function for the Izergin-Korepin 19-vertex model at a root of unity: Conclusion

 As we mentioned in the introduction, our study is motivated by the six vertex model.
 Hence, it is natural to look at other related objects which were computed for the six vertex model.
 Since the nineteen vertex model seems to have a more complicated structure, one probably should not expect to obtain nice answers as in the six vertex case.
 As we have observed, however, when $q$ is a root of unity the nineteen vertex model becomes ``\textit{computable}".

 Here we considered the domain wall boundary conditions for the nineteen vertex model of Izergin and Korepin.
 An interesting extension of our computation would be to consider other boundary conditions, i.e. to use reflection matrices on one or two sides of the $N\times N$ domain.
 In the case of the six vertex model the corresponding partition functions are known to be determinants or Pfaffians (see \cite{Tsuchiya} and also \cite{Kuperberg2}).
-One would need to find first the recurrence relation for the partition function and then after setting $q^3=-1$ it should be possible to obtain a determinantal expression.
-We note here that similar determinants appear in the study of the related loop model exactly when $q^3=-1$.
+One would need to find first the recurrence relation for the partition function and then after setting $q=e^{i\pi/3}$ it should be possible to obtain a determinantal expression.
+We note here that similar determinants appear in the study of the related loop model exactly when $q=e^{i\pi/3}$.
 The loop model related to the IK model is called the dilute Temperley--Lieb (dTL($n$)) loop model \cite{Nienhuis1,Nienhuis2}.
 This model has a parameter: the weight $n$ of a loop.
-When $q^3=-1$ this corresponds to $n=1$ and the corresponding loop model is related to interesting statistical models like critical percolation, for example.
+When $q=e^{i\pi/3}$ this corresponds to $n=1$ and the corresponding loop model is related to interesting statistical models like critical percolation, for example.
 In \cite{GN} it was shown that the partition function of the dTL($1$) model satisfies a similar recurrence as in Eq. (\ref{recw}) and Eq. (\ref{Prec}), and has a solution similar to Eq. (\ref{det}).
+Recurrence relations of the form Eq. (\ref{recw}) also appear in the study of the 3-state Potts model \cite{KSm}.

 In the context of the algebraic Bethe Ansatz the domain wall partition function for the six vertex model represents the highest spin eigenvector of the corresponding transfer matrix with periodic boundary conditions.
 The parameters $\zeta_i$ become the Bethe roots.
 This object is essential in the study of correlation functions of the corresponding model.
-One may similarly look at the highest spin eigenvector of the transfer matrix for the IK model given by the corresponding algebraic Bethe Ansatz (see \cite{Tarasov}).
+One may similarly look at the highest spin eigenvector of the transfer matrix for the IK model given by the corresponding algebraic Bethe Ansatz (see \cite{Tarasov} and also \cite{LS}).
 However, for the nineteen vertex model the eigenvectors of the transfer matrix are much more complicated than in the case of the six vertex model.
 For example, to compute highest spin eigenvector we need to consider the nineteen vertex model with many different boundary conditions on rectangular domains.
 The expression for this eigenvector for $N=4$ pictorially is shown in Fig. \ref{hev}.